t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 ### Dll code

-- I wil not give a full explanation on the code but here is the DllMain :
+- I will not give a full explanation on the code but here is the DllMain :

 ```cpp
 BOOL APIENTRY DllMain( HMODULE hModule,